0x4248/find/README.md

 ```

 ## 📝 License
 This project is licensed under the GPL-3 license.
-See the [LICENSE](LICENSE) file for more info.
+See the [LICENCE](LICENCE) file for more info.